DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Book/Day_1_Lecture_PubCite.md

 ## Data Publication

-Many have asked whether data publication is an appropriate metaphor for making data available on the open web (Parsons and Fox, 2012).
+What does it mean to "publish" data on the web?
 Most datasets that are "published" don't end up in a journal.
-Referring the act of making data discoverable, attributable, and well described as "publishing" seems to perpetuate a relationship between publishers and libraries / archives / data repositories that may not be necessary.
-In this section we will look at the various ways that data publication can be achieved.
-Some models of data publication include papers written to describe a dataset ( called a "data paper") while others refer to the host of activities required to make data available through an online portal, webpage, or data archive.
+Referring the act of making data discoverable, attributable, and well described as "publishing" seems to perpetuate a relationship between publishers and libraries / archives / data repositories that may not be necessary (Parsons and Fox, 2012).

+In this session we will look at the various ways that data publication can be achieved.
+Some models of data publication include papers written to describe a dataset (e.g. a "data paper") while others refer to the host of activities required to make data available through an online portal, webpage, or data archive.

 ### Bibliography